williamschey/bom-local-integration-/README.md

 - **Play/Pause Button**: Start or stop the animation
 - **Previous/Next Buttons**: Navigate to the previous or next frame
 - **Frame Slider**: Drag to jump to any frame
-- **Navigation Buttons**:
+- **Navigation Buttons** (only shown for timeseries data):
   - ⏮ First frame
-  - -10 / +10: Jump backward/forward by 10 frames
+  - -X / +X: Jump backward/forward by approximately 1/3 of total frames (dynamically calculated)
   - ⏭ Last frame
-- **Frame Info**: Displays frame number, total frames, observation time, and progress percentage
+- **Frame Info**: Compact display showing frame number, total frames, observation time, and progress percentage in a single line

 ### Keyboard Navigation